yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 #### Host Expectations

 * Primary role is to facilitate the community discussion using the agenda at the bottom of the Etherpad.
-* While it’s the co-hosts main responsibility to take notes, please take notes in the Etherpad when the co-host/notetaker is speaking.
+* While it's the co-host's main responsibility to take notes, please take notes in the Etherpad when the co-host/notetaker is speaking.
-* Maintaining focus on the main goal of the session, which is to share ideas, support each other, and keep instructors excited about teaching.
+* Maintain focus on the main goal of the session, which is to share ideas, support each other, and keep instructors excited about teaching.
-* Ensuring instructors teaching in the near future have urgent questions or concerns addressed.
+* Ensure instructors teaching in the near future have urgent questions or concerns addressed.
-* Collecting feedback from instructors who have recently taught.
+* Collect feedback from instructors who have recently taught.
-* Engaging newly trained instructors and evaluating their participation using a subset of questions described in the [checkout procedure](https://carpentries.github.io/instructor-training/checkout/).
+* Engage newly trained instructors and evaluating their participation using a subset of questions described in the [checkout procedure](https://carpentries.github.io/instructor-training/checkout/).
-* Encouraging attendees to create issues or pull requests to correct problems.
+* Encourage attendees to create issues or pull requests to correct problems.
 * Complete the [host questionnaire](https://forms.gle/N74pFuGkRLawpCHh7) at the end of the community discussion.

 #### Co-Host Expectations